frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient_appointment.md

 ## 4. Actions

-  * Vital Signs: "Create > Vital Signs" button will take you to the new Vital Signs screen to record the vitals of the Patient.
+  * Vital Signs: **Create > Vital Signs** button will take you to the new Vital Signs screen to record the vitals of the Patient.

-  * Encounter: From the Appointment screen you can directly create and record the "Patient Encounter" to record the details of the visit.
+  * Encounter: From the Appointment screen you can directly create and record the "Patient Encounter" to record the details of the visit using the **Create > Patient Encounter** button.

-  * View "Patient Medical History".
+  * To view the medical history of that patient click on **View > Patient Medical History**.

+  * **Reschedule**: For rescheduling the Appointment.

+  * **Cancel**: For cancelling the Appointment

 > Note: User should have appropriate privileges (User Role) to view the buttons